faustiandreams/faustiandreams.github.io/_posts/2022-08-27-gm-model-imperfectly-informed-traders.md

 layout: post
 tags: market_making
 mathjax: true
-excerpt: hey there
+excerpt: Extension of the Glosten Milgrom model to allow for uncertain informed traders
 title: "Glosten Milgrom with imperfectly informed traders"
 ---

-We extend the GM model presented [here]({{ site.baseurl }}{% link _posts/2022-08-11-glosten-milgrom-model.md %})
+We extend the GM model presented [here]({{ site.baseurl }}{% link _posts/2022-08-23-glosten-milgrom-model.md %})
 to allow for informed traders to have imperfect information.
 By imperfect information we mean that the informed trader will follow a signal, say $\alpha$, to buy or sell.
 Differently from the base GM model, this signal is accurate with probability $\rho\in(\frac{1}{2}, 1]$.
 The case $\rho=1$ gives a perfectly informed trader (and we will see that the math gives the same result);